- Code BIOL2001

 - Course subject Biology

-- Understand and demonstrate the ability to apply the basic concepts of calculus and linear algebra
+- Demonstrate an understanding and apply the basic concepts of calculus and linear algebra.

-- Understand and demonstrate the ability to apply the basic concepts of probability and statistics
+- Understand and apply the basic concepts of probability and statistics.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including: